palasthotel/wordpress-solr/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Solr screen to configure the plugin
 1. Copy the `/wp-content/plugins/solr/templates/*` files to your '/wp-content/themes/theme/solr/*' directory to overwrite the templates
-1. Use `/wp-content/plugins/solr/cron.php` to update the solr index

 == Frequently Asked Questions ==